dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 ### Notes

 This type of fragment was originally also used for 3D mob models in Tanarus, but seems to be only used for the "CAMERA_DUMMY" object that the player actor references since the earliest versions of the EverQuest client.
+Changing the values of the various fields doesn't seem to do much.

 ### Fields

 #### NameReference: DWORD

 Standard name reference.
 See "Basic fragments - NameReference" for details.
-In main zone files, the name of this fragment always seems to be CAMERA_DUMMY.
+In main zone files, the name of this fragment always seems to be "CAMERA_DUMMY".

 #### Flags: DWORD

-0x01 - If set CenterOffset exists.\
+0x01 - If set, CenterOffset exists.\
-0x02 - If set BoundingRadius exists.\
+0x02 - If set, BoundingRadius exists.\
 0x20 - This is a toggle for the normals for lighting to interact with face normals (if not set) or smooth shaded normals (if set), for the 3d meshes that this type of fragment was originally used for.
 Called "ENABLEGOURAUD2" in WLDCOM.EXE printout.\
-0x40 - If set 4 NormalABCD FLOATs will exist at the end of each BspNode.
+0x40 - If set, 4 NormalABCD FLOATs will exist at the end of each BspNode.

 #### VertexCount: DWORD